 While traditional candlestick patterns do not exist with Heikin-Ashi Candlesticks, chartists can derive valuable information from these charts.
 A long hollow Heikin-Ashi candlestick shows strong buying pressure over a two day period.
-Absence of a lower shadow also reflects strength.
+The absence of a lower shadow also reflects strength.
 A long filled Heikin-Ashi candlestick shows strong selling pressure over a two day period.
-Absence of an upper shadow also reflects selling pressure.
+The absence of an upper shadow also reflects selling pressure.
 Small Heikin-Ashi candlesticks or those with long upper and lower shadows show indecision over the last two days.
 This often occurs when the two normal candlesticks are of opposite color.

 The chart above shows QQQ with Heikin-Ashi candlesticks over a four-month period.
 The blue arrows show indecisive Heikin-Ashi Candlesticks that formed with two normal candlesticks of opposite color.
 Indecision can sometimes foreshadow a trend reversal.
 The red arrows show a strong decline marked by a series of Heikin-Ashi candlesticks without upper shadows.
 This means the Heikin-Ashi Open marked the high and the remaining data points were lower.
 The green arrow shows a strong advance marked by a series of Heikin-Ashi candlesticks without lower shadows.
 This means the Heikin-Ashi open marked the low and the remaining data points were higher.

-As with normal candlestick, Heikin-Ashi doji and spinning tops can be used to foreshadow reversals.
+As with normal candlesticks, Heikin-Ashi doji and spinning tops can be used to foreshadow reversals.
 A Heikin-Ashi doji or Heikin-Ashi spinning top looks just the same as a normal doji or spinning top.
 A doji is a small candlestick with an open and close that are virtually equal.
 There are small upper and lower shadows to denote little price movement.

 Spinning tops have small bodies (open-close range) and long upper/lower shadows (high-low range).
 Despite a lot of movement from high to low, prices finish near their opening point for little change.
 This shows indecision that can foreshadow a reversal.